xma711/notebook/machine_learning/data/alphabets/README.md

 Original data
 ----------------

-The original data is from a machine learning module I took.

 The data is images pictures of alphabets.
 It is just 1 and 0 to represent black and white.